By Laia Cardona, on 21 February 2022

 TikTok Advertising Target Audiences

-If your brand’s main target audience is Gen Z, TikTok advertising can potentially prove to be a good investment.
+If your brand’s main target audience is Gen Z, advertising on TikTok could be a good investment.
 66% of TikTok users are under the age of 30, and 41% are between 16 and 24.
-Additionally, many videos that are trending on TikTok are related to younger topics, like high school, homework, and dating.

 TikTok Advertising Formats

-TikTok offers 2 main forms for advertising on the app.
+TikTok offers 2 main forms of advertising on the app.
 Let’s take a look at which one would be best for your brand.

 Biddable ads allow you to bid to place video ads in the app's main feed.
 There are three different pricing models: